dcos/examples/1.8/ceph/README.md

 # Prerequisites

 - A running DC/OS v1.8 cluster with at least 3 private agents.
 Ceph-on-Mesos REQUIRES at least 3 nodes to install monitors and OSDs on in order to achieve a quorum.
-- All nodes in the cluster that will be part of the Ceph installation MUST have a separate volume for Ceph OSDs to use
+- All nodes in the cluster that will be part of the Ceph installation MUST have a separate volume for Ceph OSDs to use.
   * As an example, this can be achieved in AWS EC2 by just adding a second volume to each instance before installing.
 - Marathon-LB MUST be running in the cluster.
-- A node in the cluster with a working DC/OS CLI, and working with Mesos-DNS for `*.mesos` address resolution
+- A node in the cluster with a working DC/OS CLI.
-- NTP (or an equivalent time sync service) needs to be running in all nodes of the cluster
+- NTP (or an equivalent time sync service) needs to be running in all nodes of the cluster.

 The installation/configuration process has 4 stages: